eighttrigrams/cometoid/README.md

 # Cometoid

-An issue management system, written in `Elixir`, based on a very simple data model which makes it very versatile.
+An issue management system, written in **Elixir**, based on a very simple data model which makes it very versatile.
-It comes with a text editor written in `ClojureScript` which was aimed at giving me some of the keyboard shortcuts (wordwise navigation and such things) I have in VSCode.
+It comes with a text editor written in **ClojureScript** which was aimed at giving me some of the keyboard shortcuts (wordwise navigation and such things) I have in VSCode.

 Another issue tracker, Dan, really?
 [Rationale](./rationale.md)

-In its current state, it is designed to run in a desktop environment, supporting a single user.
+In its current state, Cometoid is designed to run in a desktop environment, supporting a single user.

 ## Getting started